Coal crunch: Asia faces winter of discontent | DW | 13.10.2021

 Despite being the world's second-largest coal producer, India has also struggled with low stockpiles as a result of the pandemic.
 Such is the supply crunch, the government this week ordered power producers to step up imports.

-Government data on coal at thermal power stations showed 85% of the 135 federally monitored power stations face a "critical or supercritical" shortage of coal, broadcaster NDTV reported.
+According to government data on coal at thermal power stations, 85% of the 135 federally monitored power stations face a "critical or supercritical" shortage of coal, the broadcaster NDTV reported.

-India too has seen blackouts, prompting reassurance from coal minister Pralah Joshi that the state-run Coal India, which supplies 80% of the country's power, has more than three weeks of coal stockpiled.
+India, too, has seen blackouts, prompting reassurance from coal minister Pralhad Joshi that the state-run Coal India, which supplies 80% of the country's power, has more than three weeks of coal stockpiled.

-Coal accounts for nearly 70% of India's electricity generation, with some 75% mined domestically from the world's fourth-largest reserves.
+Coal accounts for nearly 70% of India's electricity generation, with about 75% mined domestically from the world's fourth-largest reserves.

-Indonesia — the world's largest thermal coal exporter — is a "net winner" in Asia's coal crunch, according to Peh.
+Indonesia — the world's largest thermal coal exporter — is a "net winner" in Asia's coal crunch, Peh said.
 The country helped fill the gap caused by China's boycott of Australian coal.
 Indonesia is also benefiting by helping to alleviate India's tight coal supplies.

-Meanwhile, Cambodia, like other Asian countries, is planning to increase the share of its coal-fired electricity by almost half to 75% of its total power supply after 2030.
+Cambodia, like other Asian countries, is planning to increase the share of its coal-fired electricity by almost half, to 75% of its total power supply after 2030.

 In fact, almost half of the world's coal producers are expanding production, according to the latest Global Coal Exit List (GCEL), an annual analysis by the German environmental group Urgewald and other organizations.

-GCEL said the global capacity for electricity produced by coal has increased by 157 gigawatts (GW) over the past 6 years.
+According to GCEL, the global capacity for electricity produced by coal has increased by 157 gigawatts (GW) over the past six years.
 A further 480 GW is in the pipeline, much of it in Asia.

 Coal's continued vital role in the energy mix flies in the face of climate commitments by Asian governments and coal producers.
 A 2018 report by the UN's Intergovernmental Panel on Climate Change (IPCC) warned that the use of coal for electricity and heating must be cut by three-quarters to meet the goals set in the Paris Climate Agreement.
 According to the GCEL report, only 49 of 1030 coal producers listed have announced a date for the phaseout of coal.

-To meet its commitment to become carbon-neutral by 2060, China would need to cut demand for coal by more than 80%, a target that seems far-fetched as production is growing.
+To meet its commitment to become carbon-neutral by 2060, China would need to cut demand for coal by over 80%, a target that seems far-fetched as production is growing.

-Biswas from IHS Markit expects coal to "remain the backbone of the power generation capacity in some of the largest Asian economies, notably China, India and Indonesia" for some time, and estimates the transition to cleaner energies will only take place in the "medium term."
+Biswas, from IHS Markit, expects coal to "remain the backbone of the power-generation capacity in some of the largest Asian economies, notably China, India and Indonesia" for some time, and estimates that the transition to cleaner energies will only take place in the "medium term."

-However, according to Urgewald, even when countries like Bangladesh and the Philippines do U-turn on plans for new coal-fired power plants, new gas-fired facilities are often connected to the grid instead of renewable energies.
+According to Urgewald, even when countries such as Bangladesh and the Philippines do a U-turn on plans for new coal-fired power plants, new gas-fired facilities are often connected to the grid, rather than renewable energies.

+Acute shortages of coal at power plants have triggered a severe energy crisis — which threatens to hit the nation's economic recovery.